Pascoal Mocumbi: Recognition

-Mocumbi was awarded, nationally, with the medals of "Trabalho Socialista", "20 Anos da FRELIMO", "Veterano da Luta de Libertação Nacional", and abroad, with other honours as "Ordem Grande Cruzeiro do Sul" from Brazil, in 1992, and "Grau Cruz – Ordem de Bernardo O'Higgins" from Chile, in 1993.
+Mocumbi was awarded, nationally, the medals of "Trabalho Socialista", "20 Anos da FRELIMO", "Veterano da Luta de Libertação Nacional", and abroad, with other honours such as "Ordem Grande Cruzeiro do Sul" from Brazil, in 1992, and "Grau Cruz – Ordem de Bernardo O'Higgins" from Chile, in 1993.

-Personal life
+Personal life and death

-Mocumbi is married to Adelina Isabel Bernardino Paindane Mocumbi and is the father of six children.
-He is a Presbyterian.
-He speaks Cicopi, Citsonga, Portuguese, French, and English, and his hobbies are reading and jogging.
+Mocumbi was married to Adelina Isabel Bernardino Paindane Mocumbi and was the father of six children.
+He was a Presbyterian.
+He spoke Cicopi, Citsonga, Portuguese, French, and English, and his hobbies were reading and jogging.

+Mocumbi died on 25 March 2023, at the age of 81, after several years of poor health.